centria/advanced-csharp/src/content/index.md

 ## Registering to Open University course

-<Note>The open version will be published in January!</Note>
+You can register to the course from [this page: https://tki.centria.fi/koulutus/software-development-advanced-programming-with-c-2021-2022/7181](https://tki.centria.fi/koulutus/software-development-advanced-programming-with-c-2021-2022/7181).
+This course is open until 31.7.2022 and has only one final deadline at the end.

-You can register to the course from [TBD](https://tki.centria.fi/koulutus/).
-This version of the course is open until 1.5.2022 and has only one final deadline at 1.5.2022.
+<Note>Registering for the exam closes already 31.5.2022!</Note>

 ## Learning goals and grading